chriscourses/voyager/README.md

         voyager new newApp --auth

    _Notice: You must run the built-in Knex migrations and add a .env file with valid credentials for the auth version to work.
 Further auth related instructions can be found under **Auth Setup** below._

 3. Change directory to `newApp` and start the Voyager server:

         cd newApp
         voyager start

-4. Open up a new terminal tab and run webpack:
+4. Open up a new terminal tab and run webpack (requires webpack installed globally):

         webpack